douglasteeple/DIGITS_Traffic_Signs/README.md

 ## Data Acquisition

 The P1 dataset was provided by Udacity and no processing was required.
-THe training and validation datasets were created as 256x256 color images.
+The training and validation datasets were created as 256x256 color images.
 Both grayscale and color images were tested, with the same model.

 ## Results